odennav/boardgame-devsecops-pipeline/README.md

 The kubectl version will be the same version with the kubernetes cluster.

-We'll use the ansible script to install kubectl in jenkins machine.
+We'll use this ansible script below to install `kubectl` in the jenkins machine.

 ```bash
 cd boardgame-devops-pipeline-project/jenkins/